Pentair

 E22

-Heater shows E22 and will not start; may occur after a surge or lightning event.
+Heater displays E22 and will not start; this may occur after a power surge or lightning event.

 Internal Control Board Fault